 Let’s divide the layers in the following order: water surface (solid color is OK), shadow on the water/grass border, green background, and the person.

 Duplicate the person layer and flip it upside down.

-Move the upside down layer between the water layer and the shadow layer.
+Move the person who have been turned upside down between the water layer and the shadow layer.

-You can use a clipping mask or the Eraser (soft) brush tool to make it transparent towards the edge of the screen to make it more natural.
+You can use a clipping mask or the Eraser (soft) brush tool to make the reflection more transparent towards the edge of the screen and make it more natural.

-On top of the flipped person layer, create a new layer. (below the shadow layer)
+Create a new layer on top of the layer of the flipped person. (below the shadow layer)

 Using the brush tool “Pen”, set the color to white and draw ripples on the water.

 Overlap an oval from the center and erase it in places to make it look like a ripple.